Environmental Health & Safety Policies

 Office for Research Protections (ORP): The University shall establish and maintain policy and procedures for safe and compliant use of Drone operations on University Property or as part of a University-Affiliated Activity.
 The ORP will provide oversight of established policies and procedures related to Drone operations.
 The ORP will identify the Drone training criteria required by this Policy and keep records of all training/certification completed as required by federal, state, and local laws as well as this Policy.

-Drone Operations Manager: The University shall designate an individual to serve as the Drone Operations Manager.
-The Drone Operations Manager shall be responsible for and have authority for approval of all Drone Operations conducted at or by the University.
-The Drone Operations Manager shall report to the Associate Vice President for Research, Director, ORP, on matters related to Drone operations, and will regularly consult with the Offices of Risk Management, Police and Public Safety and Strategic Communications.
+Drone Operations Anlayst: The University shall designate an individual to serve as the Drone Operations Analyst.
+The Drone Operations Analyst shall be responsible for and have authority for approval of all Drone Operations conducted at or by the University.
+The Drone Operations Analyst shall report directly to the Director of Reserach Safety and Compliance, who reports to the Associate Vice President for Research, Director, ORP, on matters related to Drone operations, and will regularly consult with the Offices of Risk Management, Police and Public Safety and Strategic Communications.

-1. Develop and maintain the University’s Drone Operations Manual.
+1. Develop and maintain the University’s Drone Flight Operations Manual.

 2. Promote Drone operations in support of the University mission that are safe, effective, and efficient.